bailwillharr/sdltest/gameplan.md

+Object:
+- A base class that allows a class to be added to the scene graph

+Component:
+- A base class that signifies that a class can be added as a component
+-

 Shader:
 - holds methods to activate shader program
 - holds a list of uniforms and methods to set those uniforms